What is it?

 Kidney stones: Cranberry juice and cranberry extracts contain a large amount of a chemical called oxalate.
 In fact, there is some evidence that some cranberry extract tablets can boost the level of oxalate in the urine by as much as 43%.
 Since kidney stones are made primarily from oxalate combined with calcium, healthcare providers worry that cranberry might increase the risk of kidney stones.
-If you have a history of kidney stones, avoid taking cranberry extract products or drinking a lot of cranberry juice.
+To be on the safe side, avoid taking cranberry extract products or drinking a lot of cranberry juice if you have a history of kidney stones.

-Warfarin (Coumadin) is used to slow blood clotting.
+- Warfarin (Coumadin) is used to slow blood clotting.
 Cranberry might increase how long warfarin (Coumadin) is in the body, and increase the chances of bruising and bleeding.
 Be sure to have your blood checked regularly.
 The dose of your warfarin (Coumadin) might need to be changed.

-Medications changed by the liver (Cytochrome P450 2C9 (CYP2C9) substrates)
+- Medications changed by the liver (Cytochrome P450 2C9 (CYP2C9) substrates)

-Some medications are changed and broken down by the liver.
+- Some medications are changed and broken down by the liver.